PagerDuty/public-support-scripts/get_info_on_all_users/README.md

 ## Get User Role Changes

-This script retrieves user role changes for all users in a PgerDuty account.
+This script retrieves user role changes for all users in a PagerDuty account.
 By default the script will output a text formatted table to the console for user role changes in the past 24 hours.
-The script can be configured to get role tier changes, can filter by a particular user ID, and can filter by different date ranges.
+The script can optionally be configured to get role tier changes, can filter by a particular user ID, can filter by different date ranges, and can write results to a CSV file.

 The following fields are returned by the script:
 - Date: ISO datetime string when the role change occurred